 But sending these confirmations and reminders through Skipio helps keep you accountable as well because the appointment itself as well as the confirmation and reminders appear in your calendar.
 There’s no excuses for you to forget or to not show up.

 If you do need to cancel, there’s no ghosting to worry about because Skipio keeps you accountable for that as well.
 When you go to cancel an appointment, the person you were supposed to meet with is immediately notified via text.

 What do all of these examples have in common?
 Follow-up.
-And when you increase accountability as part of your customer retention strategy, great things happen to your business.
+And when you increase accountability for your follow-up and business process, great things happen to your business.
 On top of that, each of these things can be automated with some planning on your end.